WouterSpekkink/WouterSpekkink.github.io_old/_posts/2021-02-27-writing-academic-papers-with-org-mode.md

 tags: Academia Writing Tools Doom-emacs
 ---

+## EDIT (2021-08-10)
+After upgrading my Doom emacs installation today, I noticed that org-roam-bibtex was broken.
+This has to do with the fact that org-roam-bibtex has recently switched over to org-roam V2, which has been in development for a while now and was [released in July][31].
+Doom emacs now also supports org-roam V2 and [one of the gibub pages][32] for Doom emacs describes how you can make the switch.
+You have the option to stick with org-roam V1, but that version is no longer actively maintained.
+Making the switch to org-roam V2 basically involves changing a flag in your init.el file from `+roam` to `+roam2`.
+However, for org-roam-bibtex to work, you will need to make additional changes to your config (the config.el file).
+It is a good idea to check the new README at [the org-roam-bibtex repository][25], as well as [the manual][33].
+One of the more important changes is that org-roam-bibtex now uses an org-roam-capture template, instead of using its own capture templates.

+You will also find that [org-roam-server][34] (a plugin that I did not discuss in the post below, but that I did occasionally use) does not work with org-roam V2.
+However, the author of org-roam-server points to an excellent alternative, called [org-roam-ui][35].
+Make sure that you _carefully_ follow the installation instructions for Doom emacs that are provided in the [README][35] of the repository.

+You will find a working configuration in the doom folder of [my dotfiles][36].

+I also came across a blog post in which [org-cite][37] was announced.
+This is something I have not delved into yet, but when I briefly scanned the post, it seemed like org-cite is a more powerful 'org-ecosystem' citation solution.
+I have [also read][38] that the author of the [org-ref][8] mode started porting org-ref to org-cite with [org-ref-cite][39].
+This is exciting stuff that I still need to look into.

 ## Adding to what is already out there
 I spent some hours in the past couple of days writing a paper on Q-SoPrA (finally), and I wanted a break from that.
 However, I am not very good at doing nothing, so my break consists of simply writing something else; something a bit lighter.